 Why Are You Afraid?

+You may find yourself afraid of how your partner will react to your unplanned pregnancy.
 Before telling your partner about your pregnancy, an essential step is to evaluate where your fear is coming from.
 Are you worried that the news will make them anxious or disappointed, or are you fearful for your safety?

 If you are afraid that you might be in danger when your partner hears about your pregnancy, you must establish a safety plan first.